mfcallahan/icloud-onedrive-glue/README.md

 # icloud-onedrive-glue
-A Windows service to move photos uploaded to iCloud over to OneDrive
+A Windows service to sync photos uploaded to iCloud to OneDrive.

 ###